Come Join Us

 in the determination of the club’s activities

-- Encourage members to participate and become actively engaged in activities and the club program
+- Encourage members to participate and become actively engaged in activities and recruitment

-- All advisors will complete the student life club officer agreementnew window
+- All advisors will complete the Student Life Club Leadership Agreementnew window

-- After your submission, the advisor will receive information on how to enroll in the
+- Next, the advisor will receive information on how to enroll in the Student Life Club

-- Please review your advisor training module and take the quiz.
+- Once enrolled, please review your advisor training module and take the advisor quiz.

 Should you ever have any questions, concerns, or need support in your advisory role, please contact me, Val Melgosa, Student Life Specialist, and I would be glad to assist you.

-There are several opportunities to learn and sharpen your leadership skills by attending our club workshops.
-Whether you are a new or returning leader, member, or want to know more our club workshops offer a great way to meet and network with others, gain confidence in your role, gather new ideas, and learn tips and tricks on how to have a successful club on campus.
+Workshops are a cornerstone for clubs to learn from one another, hone your leadership skills, and achieve new skills and techniques.
+Whether you are new or returning or seeking to learn more our club workshops offer a great way to meet and network with others, gain confidence, gather new ideas, and learn tips on how to have a successful club.

-Workshops are offered throughout the year, with topics that are relevant, intentional, helpful and are listed on the Club Community Blackboard site.
+Workshops are offered throughout the year, with topics that are relevant, intentional, and helpful.
+Please consult with the Student Life Specialist, Val Melgosa, at email@example.com.

 What is Club Rush?